Germans angry over 'orgy of violence' at Merkel's pre-election G20

 Scholz defend himself, saying: "We did not underestimate the danger.
 It was not a mistake to hold the summit in Hamburg."

-(Additional reporting by Francesco Canepa; Writing by Madeline Chambers; editing by David Stamp)
+Additional reporting by Francesco Canepa; Writing by Madeline Chambers; editing by David Stamp